hanzopgp/SmartCars/README.md

 # Presentation

 >This is a car race game played by a genetic algorithm.
 This is my first program using genetic algorithm.
 You can see the program [here](https://hanzopgp.github.io/SmartCars/index.html).
+I learnt p5 and genetic algorithms thanks to [Daniel Shiffman](https://shiffman.net/).

 ## How does it work :